Author: E.C. LaMeaux

 Everyone knows the feeling of walking into a room full of friendly faces, and although each person seems nice, open and willing to talk, only one face stands out from the crowd.
 There may be a lot of physically attractive people in the room, but you can't seem to take your eyes off of this one particular person.
 You can't put your finger on the reasons, but you know there's a biological force and physical energy driving you toward a specific type of person.

 What causes us to be attracted to one person more than another?
+What attracts a man to a woman sexually?
+And vice versa with a woman to a man?
 Romantic attraction certainly isn't an exact science, but experts do have some ideas about what qualities attract more than others.
 Here are a few things you need to know about attraction.

 Most people can tell if they're attracted to someone in the first 90 seconds after they meet.
 April Masini, who regularly gives relationship advice on ABC Entertainment News and has authored books like Date Out of Your League, suggests that women are naturally attracted to men who exude confidence and passion, and who seem to lead exciting lives.
 Heterosexual women tend to be physically or sexually attracted to men with traditionally masculine features such as a muscular frame, a square jaw, big nose and small eyes.
 These physical traits often signify higher levels of testosterone, and are more common in "alpha males."
 Alpha males demonstrate a particular set of personality traits as well that include directness, decisiveness, and intensity.

-Men are instinctively attracted to particular types of women too.
+What attracts a man to a woman sexually?
+Men are instinctively attracted to particular types of women.
 Large breasts and long hair tend to catch men's eyes, but Dr. Steven Platek, a neuroscientist, psychologist, and head researcher at Georgia Gwinnett College, reports that men's brains are particularly wired to be attracted to curvy women — especially women with wide hips and skinny waists.
 Statistically, those women also tend to be the ones who are most fertile.

 The primal sexual attraction you sometimes feel for certain people can be misleading.